 All insurance policies have medical exclusion periods from the beginning of the policy that is called the “waiting period” which can last about 10 to 30 days.
 The coverage is not in effect until the waiting period ends and claims against the coverage can only be made for conditions or that start to show symptoms or accidents that happen after this date.

 Who doesn’t love discounts right?
 When it comes to finding the right plan, those who offer more discounts are already on top of your choices.
 So you better make a good research on different insurance companies that offer the best discounts.

 Is the amount the customer pays before the insurance kicks in.
-Deductibles can be per incident, condition or per visit.
-But most insurance company offers annual deductible.
+Deductibles can be per incident, condition, or per visit.
+But most insurance companies offer an annual deductible.
 The higher the deductible, the lower your annual premium will be.
 Pet insurance deductibles average between $50 to $100.